-Q: Dear Joyce, I am just off the phone with my attorney re: PTSD disability.
+Q: Dear reader, I am just off the phone with my attorney re: PTSD disability.
 They say it is critical that I have a letter, even a small paragraph from my doctor concerning PTSD = specifically: Will I live with it for the rest of my life?
 Why is it disabling?

 Does Dr. Ochberg have a generic letter that doesn’t have to cover a specific person = me; but is made for attorneys to understand and target the needs of a PTSD person; help information for attorneys to fight SSA for their clients?

 I am a poor person.
 I go to a community clinic.
 Yes I see a doctor.
 I take Zoloft and anxiety pills for my PTSD.
 However I have approached them about it and it is a standard response: “We don’t fill out papers for anyone.
 Sorry.
 We function on voluntary donations and volunteer staff our goal is to treat persons who do not have private health insurance and cannot afford to pay for healthcare in the private sector”.

 Let me know if there are any ideas on your end.
 My attorney’s explained that it comes down to local area office making decision.
 Yes other areas get PTSD and readily accept it, not putting up such resistance.
 It is awareness of the condition and some areas are slower at understanding it than others.
 The South tends to think more in terms of physical limitations: can you, walk, stand, have intelligence etc = then there in no reason why you can not work.
 They don’t take into consideration things like: difficulty falling or staying asleep; irritably, avoidance of people and places, difficulty concentrating; hypervigilance, exaggerated startle response, etc. What can help educate in this area?
 Is there general info that Dr. Ochberg provides?